SAP-samples/successfactors-extension-calculate-employee-seniority/07-TestEndToEndFromSAPAppGyverToSAPSuccessFactors/README.md

 3. Please send both POST request and PATCH request by changing the necessary values.
 >**Note:** Status should be "REHREH" in the POST request.

-This should create and employee with status "EXCEPTION" that will be updated in SAP Appgyver UI.
+This should create and employee with status "EXCEPTION" that will be updated in SAP Build Apps UI.
 Skip to step [Check the Event Message in SAP BTP Cockpit](#check-the-event-message-in-sap-btp-cockpit)

 ### Rehire employee in SAP SuccessFactors